Register for Spring DE Training!

-- The Credit Union Difference: Understand how to communicate and leverage credit unions’ unique business model and operating principles.
+- The Credit Union Difference: Understand how to communicate and leverage credit unions’ unique business model and cooperative principles.

 - Development Issues: How to identify and solve for challenges that prevent the financial health and prosperity of the members and communities you serve.
 Learn more about the 12 Development Issues.

 - Empathy & Emotional Intelligence in Banking: How to live out our mission and values while creating a competitive advantage in the marketplace.

 Upon completing the DE Program, participants earn their Credit Union Development Educator (CUDE) Designation which signifies a competency in understanding and applying DE lessons to support credit union members, employees and communities.
 The designation is available through completing either the in-person or virtual DE Program.

 DE: Unlike Other Trainings

 DE is a dynamic program where content is arranged to connect learning with experiences and application over the course of training.
 It relies heavily on individual engagement, group work and a classroom that challenges participants to step outside of their comfort zones.
 To create this environment, we have the following rules:

 Attendees must attend all DE Program sessions.
 Unless there is a health issue or family/personal emergency, we expect participants to attend all sessions in order to receive their CUDE designation.
 This is not a “pick and choose” event and attendees should not schedule meetings or maintain work connectivity during DE whether participating in-person or virtually.

 Titles are left at the door.
 All participants are asked to not reveal their titles at DE Training.
 This creates a level playing field for group dynamics and allows everyone in the class to more easily look at problems and solutions from different angles.